Couples Counseling for Relationships at a Crossroads

 • cope through control, withdrawal, anger, or substance use

-These coping patterns once helped you survive difficult environments.
-But now they create distance, misunderstanding, and painful cycles in your relationship.
+These coping patterns may have helped you survive difficult relationships, family dynamics, or life experiences.
+Now they’re creating distance, misunderstanding, and painful cycles in your relationship.

 This is where I come in: